TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 35/Genesis 35.28.md

 ---

-And the days of Isaac were a hundred and fourscore years.
+The days of Isaac were one hundred eighty years.